-The goal in HDFS is to provide at least half-time support (10 hours per week) and, in most cases, full-time support (20 hours per week) for Ph.D. students who request it and are making timely progress.
+The goal in HDFS is to provide at least half-time support (10 hours per week), in most cases, three quarters (15 hours per week), and full-time support (20 hours per week) for Ph.D. students who request it and are making timely progress.
 If additional funding is available, support may also be provided to M.A. students.
 We make every effort to maintain funding for graduate students throughout the degree program for which they were accepted.
 At the same time, because of limitations in funds, we encourage students to be enterprising and creative in developing their own funding opportunities, as illustrated in several of the categories below.